1upvc/landj-starter-gatsby-cms/src/pages/products/index2.md

   description: >
     "Naturalness"
 main:
-  heading: An all natural ribbon bits with great ingredients
+  heading: An all natural fritter with great ingredients
   description: >
     We strived to make the best all natural fritter without added preservatives and made in the USA.
 Our ingredients include the following Rice Flour, All Purpose Flour, Cream of Wheat, Gram Flour, Onions, Green Chilis, Coriander Leaf, Salt, Sugar, Corn Oil, and Water.
   image1: